leehaesung/SmartGasValveForSafety_NodeRED/README.md

 ***

 # Step 4: Checking your NodeRED codes with MQTT on Raspberry Pi2
+When you have already pasted the JSON format of the 'SmartGasValve_NodeRED.txt' on Node-RED, it's automatically set up & coded each data.
+I have already set up the each data in each node.

+(1) Click each node.

+(2) Check information inside each node has been prefilled.

+(3) Please don't change the set data.

+(The above can be customised for more advanced users.)

 ***
 # Step 5: Adding & Setting up E-Mail, Twitter, and Twilio
+## Searching the Nodes
+Node-RED comes with a core set of useful nodes, but there are a growing number of additional nodes available for install from both the Node-RED project as well as the wider community.
+You can search for available nodes in the Node-RED library or on the npm repository.

+* For example, we are going to search Twilio at the npm web.
+Click here.
+* Next step, we are going to install Twilio on raspberry pi.

+## Installing npm packaged node
+To add additional nodes you must first install the npm tool, as it is not included in the default installation.
+The following commands install npm and then upgrade it to the latest 2.x version.

+`
+sudo apt-get update
+`
+#
+`
+sudo apt-get install npm
+`
+#
+`
+sudo npm install -g npm@2.x
+`
+#
+`
+hash -r
+`
+#
+`
+cd /home/pi/.node-red
+`

+#

+* For example, 'npm install node-red-{example node name}'
+* Copy the 'npm install node-red-node-twilio' from the npm web.
+Paste it on terminal.

+`
+npm install node-red-node-twilio
+`
+#
+`
+You will need to restart Node-RED for it to pick-up the new nodes.
+`
+#
+`
+node-red-stop
+`
+#
+`
+node-red-start
+`

+Close your web browser and reopen the web browser.